lvgl/lvgl/README.md

 ## :robot: Examples

+See some examples of creating widgets, using layouts and applying styles.
+You will find C and MicroPython code, and links to try out or edit the examples in an online MicroPython editor.

-See how to create a button with a click event in C and MicroPython.
-For more examples see the [Examples](https://github.com/lvgl/lvgl/tree/master/examples) folder.
+For more examples check out the [Examples](https://github.com/lvgl/lvgl/tree/master/examples) folder.

 ### Button with Click Event